oslabs-beta/A11y-Root-Extension/README.md

 - **Real-Time Analysis**: Detects WCAG guideline issues in projects and provides actionable insights.
 - **Team Collaboration**: Enables sharing of accessibility reports through public links for seamless collaboration.
 - **Simplified Development Workflow**: Makes accessibility a priority from day one.

 ---

+## Requirements

+- A11y Root is currently compatible with Windows and MacOS installations of Visual Studio Code.

+- Unfortunately at this time, our extension encounters critical issues when attempting to use in a Linux environment (including WSL/Ubuntu).
+Resolving this is a high priority for our developer team, so check back soon!

+---